 Saturn in Aquarius is one of the most anticipated transits of the year.
 In the light of the Coronavirus crisis and civil unrest throughout the globe, Saturn in Aquarius seems to be a key transit that will show us where all of this is heading.

 Saturn enters Aquarius on December 17, 2020 and will stay in Aquarius until March 2023.

 The Saturn-Jupiter Conjunction – A New Era

-We cannot talk about Saturn in Aquarius without talking about the Jupiter-Saturn conjunction which will occur on December 21st, 2020, at 0° Aquarius.
+We cannot talk about Saturn in Aquarius without talking about the Jupiter-Saturn conjunction which occured on December 21st, 2020, at 0° Aquarius.